Entry-level Porsche is still great to drive

 Despite our grumbles over the new engines, the Boxster continues to be the benchmark driver’s car in this segment: its steering is fast and precise, and the mid-engined chassis is both agile and incredibly forgiving.

-It feels far more exotic to drive than its relatively affordable price suggests.
-Both feel like performance cars, but the S is a very quick car.
+It feels far more exotic to drive than its relatively affordable price suggests (unless you go wild with the extensive options list).
+Both versions feel like performance cars, but the S is a very quick car.

-Both models are available with a beautifully tactile six-speed manual transmission, or a dual-clutch PDK with paddle-shifters on the steering wheel.
-The PDK offers faster gear shifts, but also improves fuel economy.
+You can get both models with a beautifully tactile six-speed manual transmission, or a dual-clutch PDK automatic with paddle shifters on the steering wheel.
+The PDK offers faster gearshifts, but also improves fuel economy on paper.

 Folding roof can be operated on the move